Small things, mostly |||

 To make a little girl smile (Thailand)

 Through the glass door, I see a little Korean kid with a water gun.
-It is the second day of the Thai water festival, people all around Thailand are splashing water on each other.
-The little girl looks up expectantly at the people walking by - mostly serious looking neighbouring Korean shopkeepers.
+It is the second day of the Thai water festival, and people all around Thailand are splashing water on each other.
+The little girl looks up expectantly at the people walking by - mostly serious-looking neighboring Korean shopkeepers.
 She is hoping to get their approval to soak them.
 They glare at her.
 She gives up and sits in a corner dejected.

 You can travel half the world.
 But there is no point if you can’t make a little girl smile.